2023 Presidential Scholarships

 Awarding of endowed scholarships is made based on donor designated criteria.
 Scholarships are awarded through Student Financial Services based on recommendations from academic departments.
 All awards are disbursed to students through payment onto the student account.
 Scholarships are prorated based on the number of billing hours and the sum of all institutional gift aid is limited to the cost of tuition.

 Certain merit scholarships include a minimum cumulative GPA requirement.
 These funds are evaluated for renewal based on the cumulative GPA after the spring term concludes each year.
 If the student's cumulative GPA at the end of the spring term is lower than the required minimum, the fund will not be renewed in any future terms, even if the cumulative GPA exceeds the minimum requirement in a future term.

 Additional Outside Scholarship Opportunities

 There are many scholarship opportunities available from external sources.
-Check out our list of outside undergraduate scholarships here.
-We recommend students begin this process during thier junior year of high school, as many organizations make their scholarship selections during the students' senior year.
+Check out our list of outside undergraduate scholarships.
+We recommend students begin this process during their junior year of high school, as many organizations make their scholarship selections during the students' senior year.